 Studded with over 2500, Bagan tells you a rich history dated back to 11th century with it was chosen to be a capital, promoting Buddhism throughout the country.

 Photographers flock to Bagan not only for its stunning sunrise or sunset but also capturing the local life, traditional workshops.
 It is a beautiful place to challenge your camera skill.
+If you are reading this is probably because you are a photograph enthusiast, whether your are a pro or not, this article with an a step by step guide on how to print a locket photo it is going to be from your interest.

 Shooting idea: Balloon Over Bagan for sunrise, go off-road to Manuha village, crossing the river for daily life photography.
 Spend at least 2 days in Bagan to enjoy its best.